RohanJoshi28/open-notebook-fork/docs/features/ai-models.md

 - Strong multilingual capabilities
 - Integrated TTS with good quality

+> **Gemini 3 Output Format**
+> Google's `gemini-3-pro-preview` uses the Gemini Responses API which emits structured JSON parts instead of plain strings.
+Open Notebook now flattens those responses automatically, so you can set Gemini 3 as any chat/tools/large-context model without changing prompts.

 **Considerations**
 - No STT support
-- Newer models may have limited availability
+- Some preview models (including Gemini 3) may have limited regional availability

 ---